Top 20 Mexican Candies You Have to Try in 2023

 13. “Garapiñado” Peanuts

-These types of Mexican candies will leave you with a good taste in your mouth.
+These Mexican candies will leave you with a good taste in your mouth.

 You can eat them while watching a game, walking down the street, or just for the craving.